Updated on 9/10/2024

 In Steps 1 and 2, AA instructs members to strip themselves bare of ego and power.
 Step 3 involves putting yourself at the mercy of this higher power and moving forward for “Him” — or whatever your higher power may be — over the selfishness of addiction.

-The way to carry this principle forward is to always remind yourself that you’re at the mercy of a higher power, and you don’t come first.
+The way to carry this principle forward is to always remind yourself that you’re at the mercy of a higher power and that you don’t come first.

 Step 4: Courage